NRS 213.135 – Overview of the Eligibility, Qualifications, and Designation of Case Hearing Representatives

 Overview of the Board

-Under NRS 213.090, the State Board consists of the Governor, Attorney General and the judges of the supreme court.
-The State Board of Pardons Commissioners meet semi-annually or more times as planned by the team.
+Under NRS 213.090, the State Board consists of the Governor, Attorney General, and the judges of the Supreme Court.
+The State Board of Pardons Commissioners meets semi-annually or more often as planned by the team.
 They hold meetings to consider applications for pardon or clemency.
-Once an application is passed for pardon review, the board then decides to give notice to victims of the crimes committed by the applicants.
+Once an application is passed for pardon review, the board then decides to give notice to the victims of the crimes committed by the applicants.
 The board gives 15 days’ notice to the victims.

 Top Rated Criminal Lawyer